Legend-Master/YouTube-Subtitle-Auto-Switcher/README.md

 ## Usage

 It will try to switch to Chinese subtitle when you click the caption button (short cut `C` not included) and when the video first loaded

-## Note

-Using all url match is because of iframes